G-Berwyn/SUFO-Air-Quality/README.md

 # SUFO Air Quality
- Repo for Python tools developed to read Air Quality data from the Sheffield Urban Flows Observatory
+This is a repo for Python tools developed to read Air Quality data and Traffic information from the Sheffield Urban Flows Observatory

 These tools were developed for my MSc Data Science dissertation.
 They are designed to faciliate the reading and formatting data from the *Sheffield Urban Flows Observatory (SUFO)*.
 Currently the only paramters than can be varied are the site location, the dates, and which pollutant you want.
 QC values at -30000 are removed from the data.